gwax/www-gwax/posts/2006/04/save-the-pacific-northwest-tree-octopus.rst

 we cannot allow such a unique and important creature to go extinct.

-For more information on organized attempts to preserve the Pacific Northwest Tree Ocopus, see the `official preservation site <http://zapatopi.net/treeoctopus/>`__.
+For more information on organized attempts to preserve the Pacific Northwest Tree Octopus, see the `official preservation site <http://zapatopi.net/treeoctopus/>`__.
 For more general cephalopod information, I recommend this `blog devoted to cephalopods <http://squid.us/>`__.